Killarexe/mmml-compiler/README.md

 ## How to use

-If you want to use, here the use case:
+If you want to use, here's the use case:

 `mmml-compiler [OPTIONS] <INPUT_PATH>`